-- 7.1 In accordance with sections 247 and 248 of the Pensions Act 2004, the Trustee is required to maintain an appropriate level of knowledge and understanding which, together with professional advice which is available to them, enables them to properly exercise their functions and duties in relation to the Plan. - 7.2 We also note the presence of an Investment Committee (IC), which meets regularly to discuss investment matters relating to the Plan.
-There are in place Terms of Reference which set out the responsibilities of the IC, these are reviewed annually. - 7.3 This requirement has been met during the course of the Plan year and the Trustee has undertaken regular training throughout the year. - 7.4 Trustee training is considered as part of the annual Trustee business plan to determine any specific training and development needs, training sessions are then planned accordingly. - 7.5 All training activities are recorded in a training log.
-As well as training during Trustee Board Meetings, Trustee Directors participate in other training and maintain a log of that training.
-A copy of those training logs are available for inspection on application to the Secretary to the Trustee. - 7.6 The Trustee's meetings held in the period for this statement were attended by the Plan's advisers.
-Training and advice delivered as part of the business at these meetings is incorporated by the Trustee into their decision making processes. - 7.7 The Trustee is conversant with, and has a working knowledge of, the Trust Deed and Rules and the policies and documents setting out the Trustee's running of the Plan.
-If there are any ambiguities over the interpretation of the Rules, legal advice is sought from the Plan's legal advisors.
-During the year, the Trustee has demonstrated this knowledge through: - Making decisions relating to death benefit provisions; - Consulting with the legal advisers in relation to the segregation of assets, noting that the current Plan rules do not separate DB and DC Plan assets and the Trustee with assistance from their legal adviser may consider such segregation in future; - The Risk Register is reviewed and updated regularly.
+- The Risk Register is reviewed and updated regularly.
 This demonstrates that the Trustee holds relevant knowledge on DC specific internal controls and regulatory requirements.
 The Risk Register is incorporated by the Trustee into its decision making processes; and - The conflicts of interest policy is considered at each Trustee meeting. - 7.8 The Trustee is conversant with, and has a working knowledge of, the current SIP and investment matters.
 The Trustee undertakes regular training on investments and reviews the investments held by the Plan at each meeting.
-The Trustee has sufficient knowledge of investment matters to be able to challenge their advisors, during the year the Trustee demonstrated this knowledge through: - The investment arrangements are monitored and discussed at each meeting.
-This stimulates and enhances the Trustee's knowledge of investment principles and member needs. - In accordance with regulations, the Trustee prepares on an annual basis the Implementation Statement setting out how, and the extent to which, SIP has been followed during the Plan year.

-- 7.9 Over the course of the Plan year, the Trustee has demonstrated its continuous commitment to learning by undertaking the following DC related training: - Conflict of Interest Training Legal advisor (September 2021) - Transfer Values statutory changes Pension Administrators (December 2021) - Completed 2022 Business Plan (March 2022) - Trustee completed Advisor review (March 2022) - Trustee completed a Trustee Effectiveness review (March 2022) - 7.10 The Trustee receives professional advice from Mercer Ltd to support it in reviewing the performance of the Plan and in governing the Plan in line with the Trust Deed and Rules, and the relevant skills and experience of Mercer is a key criterion when evaluating advisor performance or selecting new advisers.
+The Trustee has sufficient knowledge of investment matters to be able to challenge their advisors, during the year the Trustee demonstrated this knowledge through: - The investment arrangements being monitored and discussed at each meeting.
+This stimulates and enhances the Trustee's knowledge of investment principles and member needs. - In accordance with regulations, the Trustee prepares on an annual basis the Implementation Statement setting out how, and the extent to which, SIP has been followed during the Plan year. - 7.9 Over the course of the Plan year, the Trustee has demonstrated its continuous commitment to learning by undertaking the following DC related training: - ESG Training Mercer (Jun 22) - The Pensions Regulator 'A stronger nudge' update Barnett Waddingham (Jun 22) - Data privacy/cyber breach training Barnett Waddingham (Sept 22) - Funding Code Training XPS (Mar 23) - 7.10 The Trustee receives professional advice from Mercer Ltd to support it in reviewing the performance of the Plan and in governing the Plan in line with the Trust Deed and Rules, and the relevant skills and experience of Mercer is a key criterion when evaluating advisor performance or selecting new advisers.
 The advice received by the Trustee along with their own experience allows them to properly exercise their function as trustee. - 7.11 The Trustee also reviews and assesses, on an ongoing basis, whether the systems, processes and controls across key governance functions are consistent with those set out in the Pensions Regulator's Code of Practice 13. - 7.12 The Trustee is required to have a robust training programme in place for newly appointed Trustee Directors.
 For the Plan, upon appointment, a Trustee Director is required to undertake completion of the Pensions Regulator's online training programme.
-The Trustee toolkit is expected to be completed within six months of appointment. - 7.13 There has been one new Trustee Appointment and two Resignations during the Year: - Stephanie Jenkins (appointed on 1 June 2021) - Sheila Jenkins (resigned on 10 August 2021) - Alan Tidy (resigned on 31 March 2022)
+The Trustee toolkit is expected to be completed within six months of appointment. - 7.13 There has been changes to the Trustee Board during the Year.
+The current Trustee Directors are: - John Scollen - Liz Fallon - Sue Thomas - Lorna Moles (appointed on 11th October 2022) - Matt Taylor (appointed on 6th of April 2023)